quicwg/multipath/draft-ietf-quic-multipath.md

 the only way for an endhost to detect path closure (see
 {{idle-time-close}}).

-PATH_ABANDON frame causes all the CID allocated for the specified Path ID to be retired.
+PATH_ABANDON frame causes all CID allocated by both of the endpoints for the specified Path ID to be retired.

 When path validation of a new path fails, the client MUST consider the Path ID as consumed, and MUST abandon the path by sending a PATH_ABANDON frame. to inform the server that the Path ID can’t be used in the future.